OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 GenAI security particularities are:

-1. Evasion attacks for GenAI include specifically evasion of policies that intend to censor (e.g. violent) output. ([OWASP for LLM 01](https://llmtop10.com/llm01/))
+1. Evasion attacks in general are about fooling a model using crafted input to make an unwanted decision, whereas for GenAI it is about fooling a model using a crafted prompt to circumvent behavioral policies (e.g. preventing offensive output). ([OWASP for LLM 01](https://llmtop10.com/llm01/))
-2. Unwanted output of sensitive training data is an AI-broad issue, but more likely to be a high risk with systems that output rich content such as GenAI. ([OWASP for LLM 06](https://llmtop10.com/llm06/))
+2. Unwanted output of sensitive training data is an AI-broad issue, but more likely to be a high risk with GenAI systems that typically output rich content, and have been trained on a large varietey of data sets such. ([OWASP for LLM 06](https://llmtop10.com/llm06/))
 3. A GenAI model will not respect any variations in access privileges of training data.
-All data will be accessible to the model users. ([OWASP for LLM 06: Sensitive Information Disclosure](https://llmtop10.com/llm06/), ([OWASP for LLM 07: Insecure Plugin Design](https://llmtop10.com/llm07/), ([OWASP for LLM 10: Model Theft](https://llmtop10.com/llm10/))
+All data will be accessible to the model users. ([OWASP for LLM 06: Sensitive Information Disclosure](https://llmtop10.com/llm06/)
 4. Training data poisoning is an AI-broad problem, and with GenAI the risk is generally higher since training data can be supplied from different sources that may be challenging to control, such as the internet.
 Attackers could for example hijack domains and place manipulated information. ([OWASP for LLM 03: Training Data Poisoning](https://llmtop10.com/llm03/))
-5. Overreliance is an AI-broad risk factor, and in addition Large Language Models (GenAI) can make matters worse by coming across very confident and knowledgeable. ([OWASP for LLM 09: Overreliance](https://llmtop10.com/llm09/))
+5. Overreliance is an AI-broad risk factor, and in addition Large Language Models (GenAI) can make matters worse by coming across very confident and knowledgeable. ([OWASP for LLM 09: Overreliance](https://llmtop10.com/llm09/)) and ([OWASP for LLM 08: Excessive agency](https://llmtop10.com/llm08/))
 6. Leaking input data: GenAI models mostly live in the cloud - often managed by an external party, which may increase the risk of leaking training data and leaking prompts.
 This issue is not limited to GenAI.
 Additional risks that are typical for GenAI are: 1) model use involves user interaction through prompts, adding user data and corresponding privacy issues, and 2) GenAI model input (prompts) can contain rich context information with sensitive data (e.g. company secrets).
 The latter issue occurs with *in context learning* (adding background information to a prompt): for example data from all reports ever written at a consultancy firm.
-First of all, this information will travel with the prompt to the cloud, and second: the system will likely not respect the original access rights to the information. ([OWASP for LLM 06: Sensitive Information Disclosure](https://llmtop10.com/llm06/))
+First of all, this information will travel with the prompt to the cloud, and second: the system will likely not respect the original access rights to the information.
-7. Pre-trained models are applied also outside of GenAI, but the approach is quite common in GenAI, which increases the risk of transfer learning attacks
+7. Pre-trained models may have been manipulated.
+The concept of pretraining is not limited to GenAI, but the approach is quite common in GenAI, which increases the risk of transfer learning attacks. ([OWASP for LLM 05 - Supply chain vulnerabilities](https://llmtop10.com/llm05/))
-8. The typical application of plug-ins in Large Language Models (GenAI) creates specific risks regarding the protection and privileges of these plugins - as they allow large language models (GenAI) to act outside of their normal conversation with the user
+8. The typical application of plug-ins in Large Language Models (GenAI) creates specific risks regarding the protection and privileges of these plugins - as they allow large language models (GenAI) to act outside of their normal conversation with the user. ([OWASP for LLM 07](https://llmtop10.com/llm07/))
 9. Prompt injection ([OWASP for LLM 01](https://llmtop10.com/llm01/)) is a GenAI specific threat, listed under Application security threats
 10. Model inversion and membership inference are low to zero risks for GenAI ([OWASP for LLM 06](https://llmtop10.com/llm06/))
+11. GenAI output may contain elements that perform an injection attack such as cross-site-scripting. ([OWASP for LLM 02](https://llmtop10.com/llm02/))
+12. Denial of service can be an issue for any AI model, but GenAI models are extra sensitive because of the relatively high resource usage. ([OWASP for LLM 04](https://llmtop10.com/llm04/))

 GenAI References: